samuelandersoncodes/a-ride-to-adapt/README.md

         * First Name (required, type=text)
         * Last Name (required, type=text)
-        * Email (required, type=email)
+        * E-mail (required, type=email)
         * Sport Type (required, type=text)
-        * Membership type(required, type=radio)
+        * Membership type (required, type=radio)

     * On successful submission of the contact form, the user will be navigated to contact.html displaying a success message.
-    * This will allow the user to contact if they have any queiries about travel destinations, charity events, club information or
+    * In cases of urgency, a hotline is provided on the contact confirmation page that shows after a successful form submission.
-      maybe to join him on some of his travels.
+    * These will also allow the user to contact us if they have any enqueiries about our activities and services.

 ![Join-us](docs/readme_images/join_us.jpg)